-- Prepare the dressing by combining all ingredients in a mixing bowl; whisk together until thoroughly combined.
+- Prepare the dressing by combining yogurt, oil, vinegar, mustard, bleu cheese, salt, and pepper in a mixing bowl; whisk together until thoroughly combined.
 Set aside.

-- Arrange salad greens on a large plate.
+- Lay out the salad greens on a large plate.

 - Arrange chicken, bacon, egg, tomatoes, avocado, and blue cheese on top of the salad greens.

-- Drizzle the salad with previously prepared dressing.
+- Drizzle the salad with the prepared dressing.

-- Spread about 2 tablespoons of the dressing over each flour tortilla.
+- Spread about 2 tablespoons of the dressing over the flour tortilla.

 - Place a few salad greens in the middle of the flour tortilla.

-- Add some chicken, a bit of crumbled bacon, couple slices of eggs, some tomatoes, a slice of avocado, and sprinkle with crumbled blue cheese.
+- Add some chicken, a bit of crumbled bacon, a couple of slices of eggs, some tomatoes, and a slice of avocado, then sprinkle with crumbled blue cheese and drizzle with dressing.

-- Roll it up tightly; cut in half and serve.
+- Roll it up tightly; cut it in half and serve.